Alexander Williams Tolbert

 Publications

 (2023).
 Addressing Sensitive Attributes in Algorithmic Decisions through Extended Conditional Independence.
-American Philosophical Quarterly (Under Review).
+Journal of Causal Infernece (Under Review).

 (2023).
 Causal Agnosticism about Race.
 Philosophy of Science (forthcoming).